Do you ever wonder how the professional bakers make the beautiful unicorn cake?

 It is so much easier than you think!
 Any newbie baker can make a unicorn cake!

-Cake is a blank canvas and new trends are appearing all the time.
-Sometimes it might be a color everyone is using or a certain pattern but every once in awhile it’s a theme and those are my favorite.
+A cake is a blank canvas, and new trends are appearing all the time.
+Sometimes it might be a color everyone is using or a particular pattern, but every once in a while it’s a theme, and those are my favorite.

 Just like Mickey and Minnie Mouse cakes will never go out of style, I think the Unicorn cakes will be around for a very long time.

-To achieve the magical unicorn cake it doesn’t take much, just a little creativity and a lot glitter!
-Edible glitter that is!
+To achieve the magical unicorn cake, it doesn’t take much, just a little creativity and a lot of glitter, edible glitter that is!

-Throughout this post I’ll be showing you how you can easily make your own unicorn.
-Ill also have to links to tools I use while I’m decorating and products that I love to use to get this look right!
+Throughout this post, I’ll be showing you how you can easily make your unicorn.
+I’ll also have to links to tools I use while I’m decorating and products that I love to use to get this look right!

-Here are the steps to make your own unicorn cake…
+Here are the steps to make your unicorn cake…

 What’s your flavor?